Seravo/docs/_posts/2015-10-13-available-commands.md

 `$ wp-push-production-db` - Copies your development database into production and replaces siteurls.

-#### wp-pull-production-uploads
-`$ wp-pull-production-uploads` - Copies production uploads into your local Vagrant box.

 #### wp-push-production-uploads
 `$ wp-push-production-uploads` - Copies your development uploads into production and replaces siteurls.
 Doesn't overwrite newer files.